pulumi/docs/content/blog/kubernetes-chart-v4/index.md

 ---
-title: "New: Helm Chart resource for Java, YAML SDKs"
+title: "New: Helm Chart v4 resource with tons of new features"
-date: 2024-04-12T00:00:00-07:00
+date: 2024-06-12T00:00:00-07:00
 meta_desc: >-
-  Pulumi Kubernetes v4.13 offers a new resource for applying Helm charts consistently across Pulumi SDKs, and broadens support to the Java and YAML SDKs.
+  Pulumi Kubernetes v4.13 offers a new resource for applying Helm charts consistently across Pulumi SDKs, with new features and SDK support.

 authors:
     - eron-wright